Plant Breeder – Sorghum and Millet, Eastern and Southern Africa

 - Design and implement an effective breeding strategy to develop elite breeding material, and a product advancement process to identify candidate new varieties for targeted market segments and product profiles.

-- With NARS and selected other partners, identify, obtain, and develop appropriate germplasm to sustain breeding programs.
+- With NARS and selected other partners, identify, obtain, and develop appropriate germplasm to sustain breeding.

-- In association with multidisciplinary network scientist & staff, EiB, and partners, develop modern population improvement and testing strategies.
+- In association with multidisciplinary network scientists & staff, EiB, and partners, develop modern population improvement and testing.

-- Ensure cost effective breeding operations, and standard operating procedures that deliver agreed quality and performance indicators.
+- Ensure cost-effective breeding operations and standard operating procedures that deliver agreed quality and performance.